 Flying might not feel that fast at first glance.
 You have to get to the airport a good hour before the departure.
 You have to go through tedious checkpoints and take your shoes off.
 You are forced to sit on uncomfortable benches (if there are any) while waiting for your flight – and it isn’t always on time.

-By the way, if an airline messes up – your flight is late, cancelled or left without you onboard since it was overbooked – there are EU regulations in place to make them pay out compensation for the trouble.
-That’s right: in addition to all the stuff that belongs to you as an (now angry) air passenger facing flight disruption – food, water, phone calls, even shelter and transport – you can get up to 600 euros in compensation.
-Incidentally that’s what flight compensation company Skycop deals in.
+By the way, if an airline messes up – your flight is late, cancelled or left without you on board since it was overbooked – there are EU regulations in place to make them pay out compensation for the trouble.
+That’s right: in addition to all the stuff that belongs to you as a (now angry) air passenger facing flight disruption – food, water, phone calls, even shelter, and transport – you can get up to 600 euros in compensation.
+Incidentally, that’s what flight compensation company Skycop deals in.
 If your flight is disrupted – hit us up, the service is free if we don’t win!

 When you get on a plane, you’re obligated to turn your phone off.
 And since not that many flights offer wi-fi these days (and those that do demand you to pay), you’re forcefully disconnected from our 24/7 online rut.
 Just think about it: you won’t have to endure Facebook, Twitter and other apps of self-inflicted misery for a few hours!
 That is almost a holiday onto itself.